End-to-End Evaluation for Low-Latency Simultaneous Speech Translation: Evaluation Framework

 \textbf{WER:} In order to assess the transcription quality of the ASR component in the cascaded setting, we use the case-sensitive Word Error Rate (WER) calculated using JiWER\footnote{\url{https://github.com/jitsi/jiwer}}.
 Similar as before, we extract the final stable transcription, align it sentence-wise with the gold reference using mwerSegmenter \cite{matusov-etal-2005-evaluating} before calculating the WER.

+\textbf{Latency:} We evaluate the latency of the system in an end-to-end manner.
+Factors such as network latency influence our latency metrics.
+However, our experiments are conducted locally, thus such factors are constant and negligible.

-\textbf{Latency:} We define the total latency of the system as the average time (in seconds) it takes since an utterance is spoken until its first-unchanged translation is returned by the system.
+We define the end-to-end latency of the system as the average time (in seconds) it takes since an utterance is spoken until its first-unchanged translation is returned by the system.
 Note that the first-unchanged translation is not necessarily already marked as ``stable" by the system.

 For each message returned by the system, we have the stable/unstable flag along with three timestamps, $t_s, t_e, t_r$.
 The timestamps $t_s$ and $t_e$ are the start and end time of the audio segment that aligns to the message.
 The timestamp $t_r$ is when the message was received.
 We collect the first unchanged messages as follows.
 We split the received messages into blocks of messages marked from ``unstable" to ``stable".
 In each unstable-to-stable block, from the last stable message, we backtrack the previously received unstable messages to find the first ones that has prefix-overlaps with the final stable message.
 The illustration is shown in Figure \ref{fig:extractFirstUnchanged}.